JohnGorter/TSCRIPTDEV/slides/08-structuring-code/011-namespaces-multiple-files.md

 There are two ways of distributing the code.

-1. compile all files into one file.
+1. compile all files into one file. <!-- .element class="fragment" data-fragment-index="0" -->
 ```bash
 tsc --outFile validation.js validation.ts firstNameValidator.ts
 ```
-1. or use the default way make sure all files are included with script tags.
+1. or use the default way make sure all files are included with script tags. <!-- .element class="fragment" data-fragment-index="1" -->
 ```html
 <script src="validation.js" type="text/javascript" />
 <script src="firstNameValidator.js" type="text/javascript" />